Memoirs with Mudita

 Into the 'web of weird' in the late nineties

 I had a nunber of notable experiences on that first Buddhafield season in 1996, but one that really stands out was during the summer retreat.
 We were just past halfway through the retreat based on the theme of the five archetypal Buddhas and I had already participated in some engaging rituals.
 It was now the evening of the Green Buddha Amogasiddhi's ritual.
 I had brought my trumpet along with my 'Miles Davis' sounding metal Harmon mute to put into the bell of the trumpet.
 As the ritual puja progressed with the 'offerings' section and people came up to bow to the Buddha rupa and offer incense as we chanted the Amogasiddhi mantra (Om Amogasiddhi Ah Hum) I blew some simple melodic lines to produce that slightly mysterious and even meditative Miles Davis sound.
-I would have been just about the last to go up and bow and as I did I had a strange internal sensation - it was as if the spirit of the Mantra was soming down from above my head while a focus of energy originating in my lower body was moving up to meet it just infront of me.
-As these 'energies' met I had an intense inner vision of the deep green Buddha Amogasiddhi infront of me - to whome I in effect prostrated (probably three times).
+I would have been just about the last to go up and bow and as I did I had a strange internal sensation - it was as if the spirit of the Mantra was coming down from above my head while a focus of energy originating in my lower body was moving up to meet it just infront of me.
+As these 'energies' met I had an intense inner vision of the deep green Buddha Amogasiddhi infront of me, to whom I prostrated (probably three times).
 So vivid was this experience, along with an amazing sense of what I can only call 'softness' associated with the particular green colour, that a sense of this peculiar shade of green stayed with me for hours after.
 Indeed it was still there vividly in my awareness the following morning on my waking.
 I realised that the particular shade of green was very close to that of the old Cafe Hag jar lid.
 Bearing this in mind I was able to render it fairly closely when I painted my own clay Amogasiddhi rupa (made on the Creativity retreat two years before) on my return to Brighton.

 The next experience occured in the 'Tipi field retreat' the following year.
 About half way through this retreat the person who ran the field, who called himself Bethleham, had decided to lead a native American style ritual of releasing.
-The focus of the ritual involed us writing down things we wished to release from our lives onto small pieces of paper.
-These were then collected by 'Goddesses' (one of whome I seem to remember was played by a male retreatant) to be ritually burned in a special container.
+The focus of the ritual involved us writing down things we wished to release from our lives onto small pieces of paper.
+These were then collected by 'Goddesses' (one of whome I seem to remember was played by a male retretant) to be ritually burned in a special container.
 Just after the completion of the ritual a fellow retreatant told me to look up into the sky, there directly infront of me in a blue patch of sky were two small clouds in the clear shape (the right way up) of an exclamation mark !
 It was one of the most extraordinary things I have ever seen.

-The following year - 1999 - towards the end of the first season involving the so called 'Core Team' which included me as a member - having gone forth into homelessness as the beginning of the season.
+The following year - 1999 - towards the end of the first season involving the so called 'Core Team', which included me as a member - having gone forth into homelessness at the beginning of the season.
 I took on being the Retreat Organiser of a new style retreat dedicated to the mysterious figure of Padmasambhava.
-This semi - legandary figure was said to have converted the demons of Tibet to Buddhism thus allowing the first Buddhist monastry in Tibet to be completed in what I believe is now Lhasa - the former capital and home of of the Dalai Lamas.
+This semi - legendary figure was said to have converted the demons of Tibet to Buddhism thus allowing the first Buddhist monastry in Tibet to be completed in what I believe is now Lhasa, the former capital and home of of the Dalai Lamas.
 Well during this retreat we initially designated eight sections around the field as the eight great cremation grounds of norther India where he had originally practiced austerities and meditation.
 During each early evening meditation - just before dinner - as the others meditated in the large shrine tent I took it in turn to meditate in one of the eight ritual 'cremation grounds' around the site.
 I remember the very distinct atmosphere that seemed to be associated with each of these spaces during my solo meditation sessions.
 Something of an esoteric initiation at the time I believe.